ksgwxfan/climate-parser/README.md

   * remember your file should be in the same directory as your script

 run `clmtAnalyze("city-data.csv")`
-* RECOMMENDED For 2 or more stations: `clmtAnalyze` accepts 2 optional keyword arguments: `city="cityname.csv"` or `station="station_text"`
+* RECOMMENDED For 2 or more stations: `clmtAnalyze` accepts an optional keyword argument: `city="cityname.csv"`
-  * Example: `clmtAnalyze("city-name.csv",city="City Name",station="Multiple")`
+  * Example: `clmtAnalyze("city-name.csv",city="City Name")`
-  * The default setting would be using the [GHCND Station ID](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt) and Station Name (which typically includes the cityname)
+  * The default setting would be using the [GHCND Station ID](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt) and Station Name (which typically includes the cityname; the script will note when more than one station has been used)
-  * But you may not want to represent all of the data as originating from one place if you used multiple stations
+  * This will be useful as you may not want to represent all of the data as originating from one place if you compiled data from multiple (but still geographically-close) stations

 Wait for the script to complete.
 At the end you'll receive a notice of monthly data missing from the record and the time it took to run the script
 ```